 - WSOC-TV News Channel 13

-- Post the information prominently on the college homepage as well as the Emergency Page.
+- Post the information prominently on The University homepage as well as the Emergency Page.

 - Broadcast a message through the Limestone Alert System, an emergency notification system that can broadcast messages via voice, text, and email messages.
 If you have not updated your contact information, please do so immediately by clicking here or going to this address http://limestone.edu/emergency/lasregister.htm

 - Broadcast a message to voicemail and email.
-If you think the College may be closing, conduct a check of your voicemail messages or try to contact your supervisor or the College switchboard.
+If you think The University may be closing, conduct a check of your voicemail messages or try to contact your supervisor or The University switchboard.

-Limestone College administrators will strive to make a decision regarding closing, delayed opening or event cancellation as early as possible, situation permitting.
-The Communications Department will notify the above radio and television stations regarding the College’s operating status as soon as receiving orders from Limestone administrators.
+Limestone University administrators will strive to make a decision regarding closing, delayed opening or event cancellation as early as possible, situation permitting.
+The Communications Department will notify the above radio and television stations regarding The University’s operating status as soon as receiving orders from Limestone administrators.

 B. FLOODING/HEAVY RAINSFlash floods can strike any time and any place with little or no warning.
 In mountainous or flat terrain, distant rain may be channeled into gullies and ravines, turning a quiet streamside campsite into a rampaging torrent in minutes.
 City streets can become rivers in seconds.